 Mali says 1 woman still missing after attack on resort

+Locals look at the burned Campement Kangaba, following an attack near Bamako, Mali, Wednesday, June 21, 2017.
 Authorities in Mali say one woman is still missing three days after Islamic extremists attacked a resort area near the capital.
-Police said Wednesday that the woman is a dual French-Gabonese national.

 Comments